Hamiltonicity Parameterized by Mim-Width is (Indeed) Para-NP-Hard: Main result

 For edges of type \ref{enum:mim-SPT}, note that $G[A \cap (S \cup P), \bar{A} \cup (S \cup T)]$ is a chain graph plus possibly one edge $p_is_i$, for some $i \in [n]$.
 Recall by \Cref{obs:chain}, $M$ can contain at most one edge from any chain graph.
 Furthermore, if $p_is_i \in M$, then $M$ has no other edge from this subgraph, since in this case, $p_i \in A$ is adjacent to all vertices in $T \cap \bar{A}$ that have a neighbor in $(S \cup P) \cap A$.
 So in either case, there is at most one edge of type \ref{enum:mim-SPT} in $M$.

-For \ref{enum:mim-STD}, such edges can only occur if either some $s_i$ is the last vertex of $A$ or if some $t_i$ is the first vertex of $\bar{A}$; in any case, there is at most one such edge in $M$.
+For edges of type \ref{enum:mim-STD}, such edges can only occur if either some $s_i$ is the last vertex of $A$ or if some $t_i$ is the first vertex of $\bar{A}$; in any case, there is at most one such edge in $M$.
 The number of edges of types \ref{enum:mim-DC} and \ref{enum:mim-C} are trivial upper bounds.

 Lastly, consider edges of type \ref{enum:mim-D}.
-Let $(j, i)$ be lexicographically largest such that $A$ contains vertices from $D_i^j$.
+Let $(j, i)$ be the lexicographically largest pair such that $A$ contains vertices from $D_i^j$.
 First, there are at most two edges from $D_i^j$ itself in $M$.
 Next, consider the edges in $M$ that are between $D^j = \bigcup_{i \in [n]} D_i^j$ and $D^{j+1} = \bigcup_{i \in [n]} D_i^{j+1}$.
 Suppose there is some $h \in [n]$ such that there is an edge $d_j d_{j+1}$ in $M$, where $d_j \in D_h^j$ and $d_{j+1} \in D_h^{j+1}$.
 Note that there are at most two such edges per $h$.
 Moreover, in this case, $M$ has no other edges between $D^j$ and $D^{j+1}$, since for each such edge, at least one endpoint has a neighbor in $\{d_j, d_{j+1}\}$.
 So in this case, there are at most four edges of type \ref{enum:mim-D} in total.
 If there is no such $h$, then by a similar argument, $M$ contains at most one edge between $D^j$ and $D^{j+1}$, in which case we have at most three edges of type \ref{enum:mim-D}. \end{proof}

 This finishes the proof for \textsc{Hamiltonian Path}.
 By adding another degree-two vertex adjacent to only $s$ and $t$, we also obtain the same result for the \textsc{Hamiltonian Cycle} problem and the fact that adding a vertex to a graph increase its mim-width by at most~$1$. \thmMain*